Saunas Jun 16, 2022

 You've heard that you shouldn't swim after eating, but what about using the sauna?
 Can you eat a big lunch and then sit in the sauna for 10 minutes before heading home from the gym or getting back to work?

-If you have questions about sauna use and your eating schedule, keep reading.
+If you have questions about sauna or infrared sauna blanket use in relation to your eating schedule, keep reading.
 This guide will outline everything you need to know.

 Can You Use the Sauna After Eating?